 Retention of Personal Information

 Privacy legislation dictates that Field LLP cannot retain personal information any longer than is reasonably necessary.
 When our legal services to a client are concluded, we close the file.
-We may, in our sole discretion, destroy duplicate materials before closing a file.
+We may, in our sole discretion, destroy or duplicate materials before closing a file.
 Personal information will be retained only as long as necessary for Field LLP to discharge its duties as a provider of legal services.

-Partner / Field Law Privacy Officer
+Partner / Field Law Privacy and Data Protection Officer

 The Office of the Information and Privacy Commissioner of Alberta oversees the administration and enforcement of Alberta’s privacy legislation.
 You may visit their website at: http://www.oipc.ab.ca/.